Sylva Zalmanson: The Leningrad plane hijackers case

-The plan was called "Operation Wedding," (AKA Dymshits–Kuznetsov hijacking affair): the group would buy all the tickets to a local flight as if they are going to a wedding.
+The plan was called "Operation Wedding," (AKA Dymshits–Kuznetsov hijacking affair): the 16-member group would buy all the tickets to a local flight as if they are going to a wedding.

-Once on board, they would take over the controls of the "borrowed" government plane, and Major Mark Dymshits, a former Soviet military pilot and Jewish refusenik, would fly the aircraft, under the radar, over the Soviet border.
+Once on board, they would take over the controls of the "borrowed" government plane, and Major Mark Dymshits, a former Soviet military pilot and Jewish refusenik, would fly the aircraft, under the radar, over the Soviet border into Sweden.

 Sylva recruited most of the group members, including her husband Eduard Kuznetsov and two brothers: Wolf Zalmanson and Israel Zalmanson.
 Aware that the KGB was watching and waiting, thanks to an informant, they nevertheless decided to go through with the plan.

 On 15 June 1970, moments before boarding the Antonov An-2, the group was arrested and tried for "high treason".
 Sylva was the only woman on the trial that took place on 15 December 1970, and the first to go up the stand, she said:

-Sylva received 10 years in Soviet Gulag: 3 years for the escape attempt, 7 years of "anti-Soviet propaganda", referring to Sylva's distribution of Hebrew learning books.
+Sylva received 10 years in Soviet Gulag: 3 years for the escape attempt, 7 years for "anti-Soviet propaganda", referring to Sylva's distribution of Hebrew learning books.
 Sylva's husband Edward Kuznetsov and the group's pilot, Mark Dymshits, received a death sentence.
 The death sentences were reduced to 15 years after only 8 days, due to massive free world pressure.
 The Let My People Go! campaign brought awareness to the world and tens of thousands of people demonstrated all over the world demanding the release of the activists and that Soviet Jews were given the opportunity to emigrate.